Klortho/dtd-diagram/README.md

       a horizontal ellipsis for sequence?
     - Tweak how the `q` symbols look, esp. on the compound nodes

+* Enhancment: Can we hook it into xmllint, so that it can actually read the DTD, rather than a jsonized version?

 * Tiny bug: when shrinking, sometimes the scroll value will not change.
 Right now, this means the canvas will get resized right